 - a.
 Anytime all 3 mat officials agrees a wrestler is blocking, interlocking fingers, thwarting his opponent and/or generally avoiding wrestling: the mat referee signals to the wrestler "Caution blue or red".
-First offence is a verbal warning: "Attention".
+First offence, the action is stopped briefly to give a verbal warning: "Attention".
 Second offence: the action is stopped briefly to designate the guilty wrestler and a 30-second mandatory-score period begins.
 A light corresponding to the wrestler at fault is lighted.
 This notifies the wrestlers, coaches and spectators an "activity period" has begun.
 Should either wrestler score in the 30 seconds penalty session, no penalty point is awarded, only the corresponding technical point or points.
 If neither wrestlers scores, the opponent of the designated passive-wrestler is awarded a penalty point and the passive wrestlers receives a caution. - b.
-If after 2:00 minutes into the first period neither wrestler has scored, the referees must mandatorily designate one of the wrestler as inactive (the same procedure described above is administered). - c.
+If after 2:00 minutes into the first period neither wrestler has scored, the referees must mandatory designate one of the wrestler as inactive (the same procedure described above is administered). - c.
+When there is less than 30 seconds remaining in either period, if all three of the refereeing body agree a wrestler is evading and/or blocking his opponent, then his/her opponent is awarded a point (i.e fleeing the hold).
+This can be challenged to the "Jury of Appeal" for a decision. - d.
 If this penalty system is accompanied with the current tie-breaker criteria including last-toscore, all overtimes, flips-of-the-coin, "ball-pulls" and/or "clinches" are eliminated.